loic-roux-404/plateforme/docs/1-install.md

 - [`k3s`](https://k3s.io/) tool which simplifies the installation of kubernetes on ARM machines while remaining compatible with classic X64 architectures.
 It provides by default pods (containers in execution) to include features often sought on this type of edge computing configuration (reverse proxy, DNS configuration ...)
 - [Nix Os](https://nixos.org/manual/nixpkgs/stable/) to create iso images of linux machines
-- [Terraform](https://www.terraform.io/) to control azure in an IaC way and to trigger all the PaaS implementation on it.
+- [Terraform](https://www.terraform.io/) to control many cloud platforms like Gandi, Contabo, GitHub, kubernetes...

 ## Usefull links